n0rthin/employees-db-c/README.md

 # An employees database written C
-This is a side project I've during C course.
+This is a side project I've built during a C course.

 Compile & run:
 ```